What We Fund

 Who We Fund

 We prefer to fund organisations that are registered charities.
 However, we will consider offering grants to organisations who are pursuing charitable objectives and make a demonstrable contribution to their community, providing their aims and constitution are clearly not for profit.
-The following requirements exist for all organisations who are not registered charities, and we may ask you for further information.
-Please do contact the Trust if you are unsure.
+The following requirements exist for all organisations who are not registered charities and we may ask you for further information.

 Organisations who are not a registered charity will be asked to provide a copy of your governing document.
 This must confirm that you are: